BillCruise/LinearAlgebra/glossary.md

 If such an S exists, it is unique and must be a linear transformation.
 We call S the **inverse** of T and write it as T<sup>-1</sup>.

+## 2.5 Matrix Factorizations

+A **factorization** of matrix A is an equation that expresses A as a product of two or more matrices.

+Algorithm for an LU Factorization:
+1. Reduce A to an echelon form U by a sequence of row replacement operations, if possible.
+(If this is not possible, the matrix is not factorizable using the LU algorithm.)
+2. Place entries in L such that the same sequence of row operations reduces L to I.